testmygitproject/testmygitprojectrepo/readMe.txt

-thi  is a first file
+This is a readMe file